 Updating or upgrading your mattress can help you sleep better, and with a huge choice of both products available now, it’s never been easier to tailor your bed to how you like to sleep.
 The main benefits of investing in either a mattress topper or new mattress are:

-Better spine alignment – No matter what your sleep position (side, front, back or combined), keeping the spine aligned and supported as you sleep will help minimise aches and pains.
-If your existing mattress is too soft or firm, then there will be a new mattress or mattress topper that will help support your spine.
+Better spine alignment – No matter what your sleep position (side, front, back or combined), keeping the spine aligned and supported as you sleep will help minimize aches and pains.
+The best mattress for side sleepers is typically medium or medium-firm, while stomach and back sleepers should definitely choose something less plush – either a medium-firm or one of the best firm mattresses.
+If you've chosen wrongly, then there will be a new mattress or mattress topper that will add softness or firmness to keep your back happy.

 Better temperature control – If your existing bed is overheating you, then a temperature regulating mattress or topper is your next step.
 You can find both products made with innovative cooling gels and breathable cover fabrics that promote good airflow and wick away sweat.
 Take a look at our best cooling mattress guide for more guidance, including our top pick, the Eight Sleep Pod Pro.